nclundell/battleships/README.md

 <dt>
    2) Chance Player (In Progress)
    <dd>
-      -Places ships and choots to opponent board based on probabilities calculated for each spot on the board.
+      -Places ships and shoots to opponent board based on probabilities calculated for each spot on the board.
    </dd>
 </dt>
 <dt>